May 2, Tuesday, Day 22, MM 685; Jekyll Island, FL

 We traveled up to the Cumberland Sound and stayed on the big water for most of the afternoon.

 We are now anchored out just off the ICW and Jekyll Island, GA.
 We noticed a lot of smoke when we arrived and it turned into a fire so bad that two helicopters made numerous runs to drop water on the fire.
 We won’t be going ashore so we’ll probably never know what happened unless we catch some local news.
-That seems odd when it happened so close to where we are.
+It seems odd not to know whats going on when it happened so close to where we are.

 We had a lovely sunset that we were able to watch from the sun deck (thanks to the lack of the strong winds we’ve had recently.)